Following the Assembly in Paris, the fate of Archdiocese remains uncertain

 Thus, the future fate of the Archdiocese remains uncertain.

 Recall that on November 27, 2018, the Synod of the Church of Constantinople decided to abolish the Patriarchal Tomos of 1999, which Patriarch Bartholomew had granted to the Archdiocese of Orthodox Russian churches in Western Europe.
-The archbishopric refused to comply with the decision of Phanar on its dissolution before the general meeting of the clergy and delegates from the laity.
+The Archdiocese refused to comply with the decision of Phanar on its dissolution before the general meeting of the clergy and delegates from the laity.

-In August this year, on behalf of His Holiness Patriarch Kirill, the head of the Department for Foreign Institutions of the Moscow Patriarchate, Metropolitan Anthony (Sevriuk), addressed the Archbishopric of Russian parishes in Western Europe with a proposal to join the Russian Orthodox Church.
-In response to this, Phanar invited the Russian Archdiocese to become French Vicariate.
+In August this year, on behalf of His Holiness Patriarch Kirill, the head of the Department for Foreign Institutions of the Moscow Patriarchate, Metropolitan Anthony (Sevriuk), addressed the Archbishopric of Russian Parishes in Western Europe with a proposal to join the Russian Orthodox Church.
+In response to this, Phanar invited the Russian Archdiocese to become a French Vicariate.